 Boosting your visibility and funding by listening to the people you serve

 People are paying more attention to how nonprofits listen to the people they serve.
 Leading foundations increasingly value nonprofits that have strong feedback practices.
 They want to support organizations that actively solicit—and act on—feedback.
 Information about how specific nonprofits gather and respond to feedback is also becoming more visible to individual donors every day.
-What does this emphasis on feedback mean for your nonprofit?
+What does this emphasis on listening mean for your nonprofit?

 What do we mean by feedback?
 How is it becoming more visible?